 Consulate General hours are Sunday through Thursday from 8:00 to 17:00.
 The Consulate General is closed on all American and most Iraqi holidays.
 Visitors to the Consulate General are admitted by appointment.

 Eagleton House is the home of the Consulate’s Public Affairs Section.
 Eagleton House is named after Ambassador William Lester Eagleton.
 Ambassador Eagleton had a distinguished 42-year career in the U.S. Foreign Service that began in Madrid and subsequently took him to Syria, Lebanon, Iraq, Iran, Mauritania, London, Yemen, Algeria, Libya, Iraq, and Syria again where he served as ambassador.
-Following retirement from the Foreign Service, he launched a second career with the United Nations, first as Deputy of UNRWA in Vienna, then as Special Coordinator for Sarajevo during the Bosnian war, and finally as Special Representative to the Secretary General for Western Sahara.
+Following retirement from the Foreign Service, he launched a second career with the United Nations, first as Deputy of United Nations Relief and Works Agency for Palestine Refugees (UNRWA) in Vienna, then as Special Coordinator for Sarajevo during the Bosnian war, and finally as Special Representative to the Secretary General for Western Sahara.
 He briefly rejoined U.S. Government service in 2003, as Special Adviser for Northern Iraq.

 Author of two books, The Kurdish Republic of Mahabad (1954) and Kurdish Rugs and Other Weavings (1985), he first established his friendship with the people of this region in the early 1950s.
 Ambassador Eagleton served as Consul General in Isfahan and Tabriz; he also served as an officer with the United States Information Service (USIS) in Kirkuk.